lava/matplotlib-cpp/README.md

 Why?
 ----
 I initially started this library during my diploma thesis.
-My previous approach of writing data from my c++ algorithm to a yaml file, and afterwards parsing and plotting it in python using matplotlib proved insufficient: Mainly, keeping the algorithm and plotting code in sync is cumbersome when the C++ code frequently and substantially changes.
+My previous approach of writing data from my c++ algorithm to a yaml file and afterwards parsing and plotting it in python using matplotlib proved insufficient: Keeping the algorithm and plotting code in sync requires a lot of effort when the C++ code frequently and substantially changes.
 Additionally, the python yaml parser is not able to cope with files that exceed a few hundred megabytes in size.